AyeAreEm/current/README.md

 ```

 ## Why not Odin, Zig, ...?
-Well, mainly because no language can have all the features I want in a statically compiled manual memory managed langauge.
+Well, mainly because no language can have all the features I want in a statically compiled manual memory managed language.
-- NOTE: I'm not saying other langauges are bad for not having these features.
+- NOTE: I'm not saying other languages are bad for not having these features.
 There are reasons why they don't have said features and that's respectable

 ### Features Odin Doesn't Have
 - <del>Generics</del>